domaindrivendev/Swashbuckle.WebApi/README.md

 ***Failed to generate Swagger models with unique Id's.
 Do you have multiple API types with the same class name?***

-This is by design and will occur if one or more of your API types have conflicting class names - e.g. Namespace1.Customer, Namespace2.Customer etc. Actually, the class names need only be unique within a given ApiDeclaration, the scope if which is customizeable via the [GroupDeclarationsBy](#groupdeclarationsby) option described below.
+This is by design and will occur if one or more of your API types have conflicting class names - e.g. Namespace1.Customer, Namespace2.Customer etc. Actually, the class names need only be unique within a given ApiDeclaration, the scope if which is customizable via the [GroupDeclarationsBy](#groupdeclarationsby) option described below.

 ### Issues with VS 2013 ###